-A hearing augmentation system installed under the ‘deemed-to-satisfy’ provisions of the Building Code of Australia (or BCA) will cater for people with moderate to severe hearing loss, but would not cater for all people who are deaf or hearing impaired.
-For example, a prescribed hearing loop system under the BCA would be of no benefit to those people who are so deaf that a hearing aid or cochlear implant is of no use to them.
+A hearing augmentation system installed under the ‘deemed-to-satisfy’ provisions of the Building Code of Australia (or BCA) will cater for people with moderate to profound hearing loss, but will not cater for all people who are deaf.
+For example, a hearing loop system under the BCA would be of no benefit to those people who are so deaf that a hearing aid or cochlear implant is of no use to them.

-The design of a hearing augmentation system for any room or space needs to make sure that people who are hearing impaired, with moderate to severe hearing loss, are able to have any communications transmitted through the inbuilt amplification system relayed and amplified to them through the proposed hearing augmentation system.
+The design of a hearing augmentation system for any room or space needs to make sure that people who are hearing impaired, with moderate to profound hearing loss, are able to have communications transmitted through the inbuilt amplification system, then relayed and amplified to them through the hearing augmentation system.

 Hearing augmentation systems must be provided where an inbuilt amplification system is provided (other than one only used for emergency warning).
 They are required in the following locations (BCA Clause D3.7(a) and Premises Standards Part D3.7(1) (under the Disability Discrimination Act).

 |No. of occupants in room or space||No. of receivers required|